NamelessOne91/BankDD/README.md

 # BankDD
-An exercise on implementing and testing bank accounts with BDD
+An exercise on implementing and testing bank accounts with BDD.

+Libraries:

+- ginko + omega assertions
+- godog (cucumber for Go)